Eugene Center for Anxiety and Stress

 Residents divide their time between direct client care, administrative tasks, supervision, didactic trainings, and a professional development project.
 Professional psychological services may include provision of individual and/or group therapy and/or assessment services.
 All postdoctoral residents will integrate multicultural humility, trauma-informed, and anti-oppression into their work.
 Successful completion of the postdoctoral residency program will fulfill the supervised practice requirements for licensure as a psychologist in the state of Oregon.

-Eugene Center for Anxiety and Stress is currently accepting applications for three postdoctoral training tracks.
-Should applicants want experience with both tracks, opportunities are available for cross-training.
+Eugene Center for Anxiety and Stress is currently accepting applications for two postdoctoral training tracks.
+Within each track, postdocs have opportunities to gain additional training.

 Postdoctoral Resident Schedule